ParkinsonLab/Architect/README.md

 1. Overview
 2. Set-up instructions
     a.
 For using Architect using Docker (on a single machine)
     b.
-For using Architect without using docker
+For using Architect without using docker and on Niagara or a Niagara-like system
     c.
 Setting up Architect on an alternate system
     d.
 Downloading CPLEX (required if performing model reconstruction)
     e.
 Architect prerequisites